-Our coordinator met us from the bus and walked us into the grounds of the children’s centre, through the front gate and along the temporary pathway.
+Our coordinator was way ahead of us and met us from the bus to walk us into the grounds of the children’s centre, through the front gate and along the temporary pathway.
 Is that an old toilet bowl just there on the ground?

 As I looked up from the MDF sheets laid out in the mud ahead of me, I began to take in the sights.
 Two separate buildings stood within the fenced area, a concrete yard and a small grassy field just beyond it.
 The yard and the field were strewn with rubble – Tyres, wood, stones, building blocks, rusty buckets and tin cans.
 At each end of the field was a set of goal posts.